It’s been quite a week, but hubby and I are back home now.

 CONCLUSION: Not for us.

 We asked our realtor what the next step was – secure financing.
-He gave us the name and number of a mortgage company he work with for many of his deals.
+He gave us the name and number of a mortgage company he worked with for many of his deals.
 After we dropped the realtor off at his office, we called the mortgage company.
 It was not a positive call – they would only base a loan on my income since my husband had not been self-employed for two or more years, AND since it would only be a loan until we had money from the sale of our current house, they wouldn’t look at us.
 They wanted long term investments, but he did give us the name and number of a good bank to call in the morning.

 We discussed the idea of a local bank, or do things on our own terms.
 One quick email, a short phone call, and a conference call set up for the next morning.
 Heaven help us!
 What on earth were we doing?

 Tuesday!
 (DAY 2)